Povstalec/StargateJourney/blocks/technological_blocks.md

 Each Stargate can have different [variants]({{ site.baseurl }}/blocks/stargate_variants) which can be also added by [datapacks]({{ site.baseurl }}/datapacks).

 ### Classic
-Initially inspired by mod [SGCraft](https://www.curseforge.com/minecraft/mc-mods/sg-craft).
+It was initially inspired by mod [SGCraft](https://www.curseforge.com/minecraft/mc-mods/sg-craft).
 The gate ring cannot move.

 ![Classic Stargate]({{ site.baseurl }}/assets/img/blocks/technological/classic_stargate.png)